What are the must-have dishes on the Easter menu in Italy? Let's discover together the typical recipes of each region!

 In Basilicata, Easter Bread or 'U tortn' is prepared, a soft oil bread doughnut scented with fennel seeds and enriched with eggs and lard and baked in the oven, to be eaten alone or to accompany cold cuts and cheeses, as an appetizer for Easter lunch or for the Easter Monday picnic.

-An Italian Easter tradition is to take eggs to church to have them blessed, and then eat them at Easter breakfast or use them in cooking in sweet or savory recipes.
+An Italian Easter tradition is to take eggs to church for a blessing, and then eat them at Easter breakfast or use them in cooking in sweet or savory recipes.

-Cuzzupe, or cuddure (the dialect name changes depending on the area) are Easter pastry cakes baked in the oven that symbolize the end of the fast of Lent.
-They have different shapes recalling Easter symbols such as the bell, the dove, and the lamb; they feature, as a symbol of the Resurrection, a hard-boiled egg in the center, which tradition says brings good luck.
+Cuzzupe, or cuddure (the dialect name changes depending on the area) from Calabria are Easter pastry cakes baked in the oven that symbolize the end of the fast of Lent.
+They have different shapes recalling Easter symbols such as a bell, a dove and a lamb; they also have, as a symbol of Resurrection, a hard-boiled egg in the center, which traditionally brings good luck.

-They are garnished with white naspro (egg white, sugar, and lemon juice mixed together) and colored sprinkles.
+They are garnished with white naspro (a mixture of egg white, sugar and lemon juice) and colored sprinkles.

-There are many legends about the origins of pastiera, which almost certainly originated in the 16th century in a convent, like most Neapolitan pastries, by the hands of nuns who prepared them for the city's aristocratic families.
+There are many legends about the origins of the pastiera, like most Neapolitan desserts, but it almost certainly originated in the 16th century in a convent, from the hands of nuns who prepared them for the aristocratic families of the city.

-Furthermore there are rumors of a legend behind the number of strips of pastry that cover it to form rhombuses that must be 7 like the gifts that Neapolitans offered every spring to the mermaid Parthenope.
+Furthermore there are rumors of a legend behind the number of strips of pastry that cover it, that must be 7 like the gifts that Neapolitans offered every spring to the mermaid Parthenope.

-In Romagna, Easter is celebrated by preparing Tardura, a soup in broth of humble origins, simple and genuine but nonetheless very tasty.
+In Romagna, Easter is celebrated by preparing Tardura, a broth soup of humble origins, simple and genuine, but nonetheless very tasty.

 In the Romagnolo dialect it means 'straining' because the ingredients are kneaded using a fork, then the dough is 'strained' through the fork's tines.